 Postdoctoral Research Associates

-Simon Cotton has research interests in the ethics of economic life and of the economic order, both national and global.
-He has a particular interest in how economic ties, such as those of trade and treaty, might ground special obligations – duties that are owed to a subset of persons only.
-Cotton has a Ph.D. in government from Cornell University, an M.A. in international relations from the Australian National University, and a B.A. in history and economics from the University of Oxford.
-He will be affiliated with the Niehaus Center for Globalization and Governance in the Wilson School.
+Simon Cotton specializes in the ethics of economic life and international relations.
+His current research focuses on how voluntary and mutually beneficial relations, as in a market, might ground special obligations of an egalitarian kind.
+His long term project is to develop an account of distributive justice that integrates the intuition that global inequality has become a greater concern as globalization has increased.
+Cotton holds a Ph.D. in government from Cornell University, an M.A. in international relations from the Australian National University, and a B.A. in history and economics from the University of Oxford.
+He is affiliated with the Niehaus Center for Globalization and Governance in the Woodrow Wilson School.

 Jason L. SchwartzHarold T. Shapiro Postdoctoral Research Associate in Bioethics